hieunguyen4193/DVC_system/README.md

 ### Expected output
 An interactive table in which user can filter each column, search and download the selected metadata table.

+(to be updated: 1 table per bucket? search across tables/buckets?...)
 ![alt text](image.png)